 Conditions of licensing of the variations in licensed or to-belicensed pharmaceuticals are laid down in the Regulation on Variation in the License Application Pending Products (Official Gazette of 23 May 2005, No. 25823).
 This regulation, in turn, is closely modelled on the Commission Regulation (EC) No. 1084/2003 of 3 June 2003.

 The Turkish licensing regulations seek two separate licences for the licensing and marketing of pharmaceuticals.
 The licences are provided by the Ministry of Health.
+It is possible to file for a licence electronically.

 Pricing